vdkaaa/MazeTerrorGame/README.md

 ## ✅ Day 4 – Definition of Done

 ### Enemy Dummy
-- **Scripts implementados** en `Scripts/Gameplay/Enemy/`:
+- **Implemented scripts** in `Scripts/Gameplay/Enemy/`:
-  - `EnemyBase` → encapsula NavMeshAgent, referencias y parámetros de daño.
+  - `EnemyBase` → encapsulates NavMeshAgent, references, and damage parameters.
-  - `EnemyChase` → lógica mínima de persecución del Player.
+  - `EnemyChase` → minimal chase logic towards the Player.
-  - `EnemyDamageZone` → trigger que aplica daño periódico al Player usando cooldown.
+  - `EnemyDamageZone` → trigger that applies periodic damage to the Player with cooldown.

-- **Prefab creado** en `Prefabs/Enemies/EnemyDummy`:
+- **Created prefab** in `Prefabs/Enemies/EnemyDummy`:
-  - Raíz con `NavMeshAgent`, `EnemyBase` y `EnemyChase`.
+  - Root with `NavMeshAgent`, `EnemyBase`, and `EnemyChase`.
-  - Hijo `DamageZone` con `SphereCollider (isTrigger)` + `EnemyDamageZone`.
+  - Child `DamageZone` with `SphereCollider (isTrigger)` + `EnemyDamageZone`.
-  - Material rojo para visualización rápida.
+  - Red material for quick visualization.

-- **Integración en escena** `Labyrinth_Prototype`:
+- **Scene integration** in `Labyrinth_Prototype`:
-  - Bake de NavMesh para laberinto.
+  - NavMesh baked for the labyrinth.
-  - Enemigos colocados en puntos de prueba.
+  - Enemy prefabs placed at test anchors.
-  - Player reconocido automáticamente por `EnemyBase`.
+  - Player automatically recognized by `EnemyBase`.

-- **Comportamiento validado**:
+- **Validated behavior**:
-  - Enemigo patrulla el NavMesh y **persigue al Player**.
+  - Enemy patrols the NavMesh and **chases the Player**.
-  - Al contacto, reduce la **barra de vida** del HUD vía eventos de `PlayerHealth`.
+  - On contact, reduces the Player’s **Health bar** via `PlayerHealth` events.
-  - Daño respeta **cooldown** para evitar spam.
+  - Damage respects **cooldown** to avoid spamming.
-  - Sin errores en consola; el agente no se queda atascado en geometría del laberinto.
+  - No console errors; agent does not get stuck in the maze geometry.

 ---

 ### Save & Load System
-- **GameState DTO** definido en `Scripts/Core/Services/Save/GameState.cs`:
+- **GameState DTO** defined in `Scripts/Core/Services/Save/GameState.cs`:
-  - Guarda salud, batería, posición y orientación del Player.
+  - Stores Player health, max health, flashlight battery, position, and orientation.

 - **PlayerPrefsSaveService**:
-  - Serializa el `GameState` en JSON y lo guarda/carga en PlayerPrefs.
+  - Serializes `GameState` into JSON and stores/loads it via PlayerPrefs.
-  - Métodos `SaveGame`, `TryLoadGame`, `DeleteSave`.
+  - Methods: `SaveGame`, `TryLoadGame`, `DeleteSave`.

 - **PlayerStateAdapter**:
-  - Lee datos de `PlayerHealth` y `PlayerFlashlight`.
+  - Reads data from `PlayerHealth` and `PlayerFlashlight`.
-  - Aplica estado al Player al cargar, publicando eventos al HUD.
+  - Applies state back to the Player on load, publishing events for the HUD.

 - **SaveLoadController**:
-  - Hotkeys: `F5` para guardar, `F9` para cargar.
+  - Hotkeys: `F5` to save, `F9` to load.
-  - Mensajes de feedback en HUD usando `UIPrompt`.
+  - Feedback messages shown in HUD via `UIPrompt`.
-  - Cooldown para evitar spam de teclas.
+  - Includes cooldown to prevent spam.

 - **Multi–slot support (F1/F2/F3)**:
-  - `SaveLoadControllerMulti` permite seleccionar slot activo con F1/F2/F3.
+  - `SaveLoadControllerMulti` allows switching the active slot with F1/F2/F3.
-  - Guarda/carga con F5/F9 en el slot activo.
+  - Saves/loads to the currently active slot using F5/F9.
-  - Persiste el último slot seleccionado.
+  - Remembers the last active slot across sessions.

 - **HUD Overlay**:
-  - `UISaveSlotIndicator` muestra el slot actual en la esquina.
+  - `UISaveSlotIndicator` displays the active slot in the corner.
-  - Actualiza vía evento `SaveSlotChanged`.
+  - Updates via the `SaveSlotChanged` event.
-  - Incluye animación de fade-in/out al cambiar de slot.
+  - Includes fade-in/out animation when switching slots.

-- **Comportamiento validado**:
+- **Validated behavior**:
-  - `F1/F2/F3` cambian de slot y lo anuncian en el HUD.
+  - `F1/F2/F3` switch active save slots and announce in the HUD.
-  - `F5` guarda estado (salud, batería, posición).
+  - `F5` saves Player state (health, battery, position).
-  - `F9` carga estado y el HUD refleja los cambios.
+  - `F9` loads Player state and the HUD reflects the changes.
-  - Sin errores en consola; guarda/carga funcionando en todos los slots.
+  - No console errors; save/load works across multiple slots.